King's Calendar Academic Newsletter - Archaeology and the Bible No.13

-A Biblical Contradiction which is not a Contradiction
+A Bible Contradiction which is 'Not' a Bible contradiction

 Apparent Bible Contradiction